 For one thing, we remain somewhat choosy about our clients, and we turn down clients where there may be a chance they will not obtain IRS approval.
 As careful as we are in selecting clients however, sometimes we still come close to losing one.
 Three years ago, one of our clients had the mission to put a Christian cross on the moon.
 It took 13 months to convince the IRS that this was a public benefit, and I thought I was going to lose my 100% 501c3 success rate.
 After so many years, I can usually tell within minutes whether a prospective client’s idea for his or her nonprofit will fly with the IRS or not.
 And perhaps more importantly in most cases is structuring the nonprofit for success with the IRS.

 Secondly, I do the work myself.
 I guess I am too much of a perfectionist to let other people prepare the applications for our clients.
 I am sometimes asked if I have any help.
-Yes, I do, but you are not likely to be aware of that help, because up to this point, it is very much in the background.
+Yes, I do, but not in the preparation of the applications.
+Of course, our team is ready to help you, and they do a very good job of that.

 Thirdly, not all clients have succeeded in obtaining their tax-exempt approval—either because they failed to follow through with their application, failed to be timely responsive to the IRS when asked for additional information, or were unwilling to agree to changes in the application that were needed for success.
 But every client who has followed through to the end has obtained his or her 501c3 status.
 So far, I have never had an IRS denial.